Group6OxCS/report/contribs/Vladimir Mikulik.md

     * Worked on control schemes and input
     * Repurposed the fuel meter to show NO_2 level instead
     * Customised UI textures to label the various meters (N0_2 and m/s)
-    * Found the sound files for nitro and wind (which may or may not end up in the final release)
     * And, of course, bug fixes